 5. Using a string or twist tie, gather the cheesecloth around the plant matter and secure.

 6. Squeeeeeeze that sh*t.Save this satchel to make High Chai.

 7. Pour oil into a pint jar and place in the fridge until cool.
 Seal with a lid.
 Store in refrigerator or in a cool, dark place.

-Let me know if you have any questions!
+Let me know if you have any other questions!
 I’d love to hear from you.

 *This recipe is not intended for those who live in states and nations where cannabis is still illegal.
 Please support legalization efforts in your area.
 Always test the potency of your oil before incorporating it in these recipes.
-Remember to label your finished product and keep out of reach of children.
+Do not operate heavy machinery under the influence of cannabis in any form.
+Remember to label your finished product and keep out of reach of children, pets and unstable adults.

 wakeandbakecookbook / Cooking With Cannabis, Uncategorized / baking with cannabis, cannabis blog, cannabis cookie recipe, cannabis recipe blog, colorado marijuana, edibles blog, gluten free, infused snickerdoodles recipe, marijuana blog, special snickerdoodles, stoner snickerdoodles, vegan, wake and bake, wake and bake cookbook, weed blog / 3 comments

 Sorry everyone!
 After I posted that sweet Snickerdoodles recipe this morning, and after I shared it with everyone, I went and accidentally deleted the entire Wake & Bake website.